Make Your Next Trip Extraordinary

 Don’t miss

-Hidden gem
+Hidden gems

 After a visit to the Amber Fort, just north of Jaipur, stroll through the adjacent village to the Anokhi Museum of Hand Printing, dedicated to resurrecting this traditional art.
 The hand-printed fabrics in its collection are stamped with carved wooden blocks in beautiful patterns—the artisans who work here will show you the entire process from start to finish; if you want, you can even print a T-shirt with your own design.
-The story told here is a fascinating one: Block printing was nearly extinct in the 1960s when the Anokhi family came from England and took an interest it; the Anokhi factory now employs some 3,000 people and thousands more work in what has become a thriving industry.
+The story told here is a fascinating one: Block printing was nearly extinct in the 1960s when the Anokhi family came from England and took an interest it; the Anokhi factory now employs some 3,000 people and thousands more work in what has become a thriving local industry.
 The museum is housed in a restored haveli, or mansion, that is itself worth a visit.
 On your village walk you’ll see fruit sellers with carts, shops supplying basic needs, cows ambling along the narrow roads—in short, life in a small community that moves at an easy pace.

 For an even more hands-on introduction to block printing, Bertie and Victoria arrange private workshops just outside Jaipur in Bagru.
-These workshops provide a fascinating opportunity to spend time with a local printing community and to create your own block-printed textile art under the guidance of a master-printer.
+These workshops provide a fascinating opportunity to spend time with a local printing community and create your own block-printed textile art under the guidance of a master-printer.

 Cheap thrill